CiscoDevNet/webexcc-digital-channels/Webex Connect Flows/README.md

 #### Usage of Set Variable in Flows:-
 - It demonstrates the usage of set variable via Live Chat Sample Flow.

+#### Usage of Survey in Flows:-
+- It demonstrates the usage of survey via Live Chat Close Flow and Facebook Close flow.

+#### Usage of Contact Priority in Flows:-
+- It demonstrates the usage of contact priority via Email Flow.

 ### Template Flows:-

 #### Media Specific Flows:-